Book a Site Survey

 - Replacing all engine fluids.

 - Checking alternator winding insulation and main rotor condition.

-Afterwards, completing a functional system test, mains failure and load test.
-The equipment will then be ‘benchmarked’ at our standard and ready to enter one of our industry leading SLA agreements.
+Afterwards, we completed a functional system test, mains failure and load test.
+The equipment will then be ‘benchmarked’ at our standard and ready to enter one of our industry-leading SLA agreements.

 The only question left to ask is how thorough is your maintenance regime?

 For any engine operating application, there are certain levels of maintenance.
 Those levels are required to be met to maintain performance and efficiency.
 OEM’s specify the correct levels of service and intervention, while failure to comply often leads to premature failure.

 Pleavin Power can work with you to develop a bespoke planned maintenance regime and sampling process.
 This allows to monitor engine wear and predict overhaul intervals, minimising downtime and premature failures.
 As a minimum, engine’s that operate for continuous operation should have the following completed (every 450 Hours):